A personal battle sets the stage for public change.

 I don’t know if Brian is an unlikely champion, but my instincts tell me he and the foundation are going to make a difference.
 To learn more about the foundation, to become involved as a professional or public member, or to inquire about speakers for an event, you can reach the Oral Cancer Foundation Message Center at (949) 723-4400, or contact Brian Hill at his direct line (949) 278-4362.

-2016 Addendum.
-This interview from the LA Times is now more than a decade old.
-While the story is the same, some of the facts represented in this article are clearly now out of date.
-This interview was given before HPV16 was firmly established as a risk factor, and percentages and numbers related to the disease mentioned in it have changed many times in the past decade.
+Addendum.
+This interview from the LA Times is now more than 2 decades old.
+While the story is the same, some of the disease facts represented in this article are clearly now out of date.
+This interview was given before HPV16 was firmly established as a risk factor, and percentages and numbers related to the disease mentioned in it have changed many times in the past decades.
 Please use the main body of the OCF web site to obtain the most current data and not this article.)